bleacherreport/eslint-plugin-laws-of-the-game/lib/rules/alphabetize-properties.md

 Individual properties can also be named as being exempt from the alphabetization rule.
 This is to address a situation where a specific key should always occur first or last in an object, while keeping the remaining properties alphabetized.

+This rule applies to object literals as well as named exports.

 ## Rule Details